Tony Braswell

-Jimmy G. "Tony" Braswell is an American businessman and politician.
-A Republican, he has served in various capacities in the local government of Johnston County, North Carolina including Chairman of the Board of County Commissioners and Mayor of Pine Level.
+Jimmy George "Tony" Braswell (August 28, 1944 – March 9, 2024) was an American businessman and politician.
+A Republican, he served in various capacities in the local government of Johnston County, North Carolina including Chairman of the Board of County Commissioners and Mayor of Pine Level.

 Early life and education

 Braswell grew up in Pine Level, Johnston County, North Carolina.
 He graduated from Pine Level High School in 1962.
 He took business courses at Hardbarger's Business School in Raleigh in 1963 before continuing his education at Johnston Community College.
 He served in the United States Army from 1964 until 1967 including a year-long tour of duty in Vietnam during the Vietnam War.

 Career

 Business

-Braswell is the owner of Holt Lake Gas & Grill, a gas station and restaurant in Four Oaks.
-He is also a principal owner in Legends Real Estate and serves as president of the firm's investment group.
+Braswell owned Holt Lake Gas & Grill, a gas station and restaurant in Four Oaks.
+He was also a principal owner in Legends Real Estate and served as president of the firm's investment group.
 Braswell also worked in farm insurance for thirty-two years.